CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ## Windows Reports

-In order to establish a baseline and gain a better understanding of the organization's normal operations, we uploaded and analyzed the provided security logs for the Windows server.
+In order to gain a better understanding of the organization's normal operations, we uploaded and analyzed the provided security logs for the Windows server.
 To refine our search, the following Splunk fields were specifically examined:

   + signature_id
   + signature